Howard's Rock: Vandalism

 There have been many attempts of vandalism to Howard's Rock over the decades.
 On June 2, 2013, Howard's Rock was vandalized.
 The case the rock was held in was broken into and a large portion of the rock was broken off.
-One man were arrested in the initial investigation; ESPN reported that “the charges being pressed on him are felony malicious injury to animals or personal property valued at more than $2,000 but less than $10,000 and misdemeanor trespassing."
+One man was arrested in the initial investigation; ESPN reported that “the charges being pressed on him are felony malicious injury to animals or personal property valued at more than $2,000 but less than $10,000 and misdemeanor trespassing."
 The charges were subsequently upgraded.
 The damage to the rock was evaluated to be more than $10,000.
 Clemson University police later stated that the surveillance video from the outside of Memorial Stadium shows that three people got out of the truck used in the act.
 Two more people were subsequently arrested, before being released on a bond of $7,500.

-Micah Rogers was found guilty of malicious damage, but the jury found him not guilty of grand larceny.
-The judge gave Rogers the maximum sentence of 30 days in jail or a $1,000 fine for the malicious damage charge; however, the sentence was suspended, meaning Rogers did not have to serve the jail time, so long as he paid a $750 fine and completed 25 days of supervised community service.
+One person was found guilty of malicious damage, but the jury found him not guilty of grand larceny.
+The judge gave him the maximum sentence of 30 days in jail or a $1,000 fine for the malicious damage charge; however, the sentence was suspended, meaning he did not have to serve the jail time, so long as he paid a $750 fine and completed 25 days of supervised community service.

-Two other men later pleaded guilty to attempting to cover up the vandalism of Howard's Rock.
-Michael J. Rogers, 49, and Alden J. Gainey, 20, pleaded guilty to the misdemeanor charge of giving false information to police.
-Michael Rogers had had a meeting on June 20, 2013 at his home in North Carolina with Micah Rogers, Gainey, and Xavia Wynn to discuss video surveillance of Micah’s truck and the three boys in the vicinity of Howard's Rock the night the vandalism occurred.
+Two other men arrested later pleaded guilty to the misdemeanor of giving false information to police, to cover up the vandalism.